kalenobrien15/sbox-Kals-2D-Toolbox/README.md

 ## `CameraController2D.cs`

-Replaces `StartAnimation.cs`.
 Manages the pixelate intro on scene load and gates player input.
 Also used by `Health2D` for the death/respawn transition.
 Attach to your Camera GameObject.

 **Inspector properties:**